KaiTries/MasterThesis/README.md

 - **Protocol compliance** is ensured through BSPL formal specifications and verification
 - **Hypermedia affordances** guide all agent interactions

-### What Makes This Unique

-**True Autonomy Through Semantic Reasoning:**
 - Agents only need to know: (1) where to start, (2) what type of thing they want, (3) what they want to do with it, (4) what they can do
 - Everything else—workspace location, exact artifact URI, protocol specification, which role to take, message sequencing—is discovered and reasoned autonomously

-**Protocol Adaptation:**
-- The same agent code successfully handles different protocols without modification
-- Demonstrated with Buy (simple 2-message) and BuyTwo (extended 4-message with handshake)
-- Agents discover protocol requirements at runtime and adapt their behavior accordingly

 The system is particularly suited for scenarios requiring flexible, decentralized coordination between autonomous agents, such as e-commerce transactions, supply chain coordination, or any multi-party business process where protocols may vary across different contexts.